emilyantosch/shc_pr3_vl/SOL2/labs/lab3/main.typ

 )

 #show: exercise.project.with(
-  title: "Lab 3 - Extension of Name Management Considering Realistic Student Numbers",
+  title: "Lab 3 - Inheritance, Polymorphism, and Class Hierarchies",
   university: [HAW Hamburg],
   institute: [TI],
-  seminar: [SOL2],
+  seminar: [SO2],
   abstract: [
     This lab introduces inheritance and advanced object-oriented programming concepts through three progressive tasks.
     Students will learn class inheritance by extending the Person class to create a Student class,